 Dena J. Clink, Ph.D.

 I was awarded a Ph.D. in Evolutionary Anthropology (with a specialization in Primatology) from the University of California, Davis, in December 2017 where I was coadvised by Dr. Meg Crofoot and Dr. Andrew Marshall.
-I recently completed a Fulbright ASEAN U.S. Scholar grant where I held a joint position as a lab associate with the Bioacoustics Research Program at the Cornell Lab of Ornithology.
-I am currently the lead scientist for the Southeast Asia Project at the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab.
+I have been the lead scientist for the Southeast Asia Research Program at the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab since 2021.

 Year Hired: 2018